AdobeDocs/developers-animatesdk-docs/Frame_object/frame6.md

 #### Description

-Method; returns an array of objects that represent the control points for the cubic Bézier curve that defines the ease curve.
+Method; returns an array of objects that represent the control points for the cubic BÃ©zier curve that defines the ease curve.

 #### Example